 Prior to this, he spent a long career working at UPS in a variety of roles: Director of Worldwide Licensing, Director of Retail Marketing, Director of Global Marketing, etc. Prior to UPS, he also worked for the Coca-Cola Company for 14 years.

 Mr. Lynch holds a B.A.
 Business Management from Seattle University and MBA from Emory University.
-He joined the Bunting College of Business Leadership Board in 2019.
+He joined the Bunting College of Business and Technology Leadership Board in 2019.

 Mike Madison (Atlanta, GA)